How to solve rubbish battery life

 Battery life is the bane of smartphone owners everywhere.
 It's lovely being able to browse the net, play games, watch videos and update your status from everywhere and anywhere.
-But doing so too much can turn your phone into an expensive paperweight – at least until you get home and get it plugged in.
+But enjoying it too much can turn your phone into an expensive paperweight – at least until you get home and get it plugged in.

 All is not lost though, as there are numerous ways to eke out a little (or a lot) more juice from your ailing battery.
-But there are tonnes of 'guides' telling you how to save your power - but very few ever bother to explain why.
+But while there are tonnes of 'guides' telling you how to save your power very few ever bother to explain why.

 What difference does having a bright screen make?
 Why do you need to turn off the buzzing?
-Should you be leaving GPS and Wi-Fi on all the time, or does it not really matter at all?
+Should you be turning GPS and Wi-Fi off, or does it not really matter at all?

-This isn't always avoidable, but if you're not sure what's causing your processor to work so hard check your task manager, in case there's anything clogging things up in the background and stop anything that looks a bit suspicious.
+A hot battery isn't always avoidable, but if you're not sure what's causing your processor to work so hard check your task manager, in case there's anything clogging things up in the background.
+You can stop anything that looks suspicious.

-Beyond that, your phone's battery can get hot based on the surroundings it's in, so you can help it out a little by keeping it away from hot environments.
-That might mean not leaving it near a radiator or on the dashboard of your car, or near other electronics that are pumping out heat.
+Beyond that, environmental heat will affect your battery.
+You can help it out by avoiding excessive warmth – that might mean not leaving it near a radiator or on the dashboard of your car, or near other electronics that are pumping out heat.

-If a battery does get too hot (be it from heavy use or a warm environment) it can cause it to degrade faster and extreme temperatures can even cause the electrolyte in the battery to ignite, starting a fire (though this is really, really rare).
+If a battery does get too hot it can cause it to degrade faster and extreme temperatures can even cause the electrolyte in the battery to ignite, starting a fire (though this is really, really rare).

 "Our devices have temperature controls built in to ensure that the device and the battery will never get to a detrimental temperature, so if the device heats up we can downscale the processor to reduce the temperature."

 So you shouldn't worry too much, but if you notice that your phone is getting hot try to remedy it.